MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/perception-simulation-standalone.md

 To create test automation using managed code:

-1. Create a new .NET Frame 4.7 managed code project in Visual Studio.
+1. Create a new .NET Framework 4.7 managed code project in Visual Studio.

 1. Add references to `PerceptionSimulation.Interop`, `PerceptionSimulationManager.Interop` and `SimulationStream.Interop`.
-You'll find these in the managed SDK folder (`%ProgramFiles%\Microsoft Perception Simulation\Sdk\References`) or in the `Sdk\References` folder in the **Universal Package**.
+You'll find these in the managed SDK folder (`%ProgramFiles%\Microsoft Perception Simulation\Sdk\References`).

 1. Add an existing item link in your managed code project to `PerceptionSimulationManager.dll` and set it to **Copy if newer**.